The need for speed

 Marking cosmetics and personal care products takes place according to an international agreement – referred to as the INCI (International Nomenclature of Cosmetic Ingredients) – and applies to both ingredients and fragrances.
 Additionally, throughout the EU, such articles must have a use-by date if their shelf life is less than 30 months.
 Coding is also used as an anti-counterfeit measure and to aid traceability.

 The dairy business is shaped by short product shelf lives and stringent hygiene requirements.
 Dairy producers also face regularly changing packaging designs, the ever-increasing variety of types and flavors, and frequent production changes.
-Coding and marking therefore requires equipment that can print expiration dates and other such information reliably and efficiently on a variety of surfaces.
+Coding and marking of packagings therefore requires equipment that can print expiration dates and other such information reliably and efficiently on a variety of surfaces.

 Packaged food products come in all shapes and sizes, which requires great flexibility from your coding and marking solution.
 Foods are packaged in a variety of formats, using different materials that can be challenging to print on.
 The food industry also demands high standards of hygiene compliance, requiring actions such as the regular spray-cleaning of the production environment.